metapsy-project/metapsyDocs/content/databases/grief-psyctr/_index.en.md

 #### General Description

-The `ocd-psyctr` dataset is a meta-analytic research domain [MARD](https://docs.metapsy.org/uploads/ebmental-2022-300509.pdf) on psychotherapy for adults with obsessive-compulsive disorder (OCD).
-This MARD is part of the  [Metapsy project](https://www.metapsy.org/).
-The dataset contains study information and effect size data of trials that report the effect of psychotherapy on OCD symptoms.
+The `grief-psyctr` dataset is a meta-analytic research domain ([MARD](https://docs.metapsy.org/uploads/ebmental-2022-300509.pdf)) which is part of the  [Metapsy project](https://www.metapsy.org/).
+The dataset contains study information and effect size data of randomized trials on psychological interventions for prolonged grief across all age groups.
+The date of the last search update is provided [here](https://github.com/metapsy-project/data-grief-psyctr/blob/main/metadata/last_search.txt).

-This dataset includes **psychotherapy vs. control ('psy vs ctr')** comparisons.
-Effect sizes are provided for outcomes at post-test.
-The protocol describing the main meta-analytic project using the database can be accessed [here](https://archive.org/details/osf-registrations-n3rxf-v1).
+This dataset includes psychological interventions (CBT, writing therapy, dual-process model treatment, psychoeducational interventions, etc) vs. control comparisons (e.g., waitlist, care as usual, other inactive controls).
+Effect sizes are provided for grief symptoms at post-test.
+When multiple instruments for complicated grief symptoms were reported within a study, one was selected based on the most frequently reported outcomes across the trials.

 The dataset follows the [Metapsy data standard](https://docs.metapsy.org/data-preparation/format/).
 All included information has been independently extracted two researchers.
 Risk of bias ratings were conducted using the Cochrane Collaboration Risk of Bias Tool (Version 2).